UPDATE: Cannabis plants found in flats above Twickenham restaurant after blaze

-'Several' cannabis plants were found by police investigating a fire in Twickenham this weekend.
+'Several' cannabis plants were found by emergency services investigating a fire in Twickenham this weekend.

-The Metropolitan Police made the discovery following the fire at the building home to Locanda Luna on Sunday, 17 August.
+The discovery was made following the fire at the building home to Locanda Luna on Sunday, 17 August.

 The brigade confirmed the blaze started in the building's ducting.